 The Group's contract liabilities mainly arise from advance payments made by customers while the underlying property management services are yet to be provided.
-Contract liabilities of the Group increased by approximately RMB39.2 million from approximately RMB295.7 million as at 31 December 2022 to approximately RMB334.9 million as at 31 December 2023, primarily due to the managing of an increasing number of property service projects from 291 in 2022 to 335 in 2023.
+Contract liabilities of the Group increased from approximately RMB334.9 million as at 31 December 2023 to approximately RMB381.4 million as at 31 December 2024, primarily due to the managing of an increasing number of property service projects from 335 in 2023 to 394 in 2024.